Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Methods

 where the covariance matrix of the estimated parameters is given by $\Gamma = C^{-1}$.
 Upon convergence, ${\bf x}$ and $\Gamma$ represent the linearly estimated solution and its associated covariance matrix.

-The fitting was carried out using the \texttt{orbit\_finder} code, a Python-based code specifically designed for orbit determination of small Solar System bodies and publicly available on GitHub \citep{orbitfinder}.
-The \texttt{orbit\_finder} pipeline implements state-of-the-art prescriptions for bias correction \citep{Eggl_ea:2020}, astrometric weighting scheme \citep{Veres_ea:2017}, and iterative outlier rejection \citep{Carpino_ea:2003}.
-In the present work, a development version of the code was employed in which the numerical propagation of the equations of motion is handled by the \texttt{heyoka} integrator, as described in Section~\ref{dynamics}.
-Aside from the substitution of the propagator, all aspects of the batch least-squares estimation procedure are identical to those of the public release, ensuring methodological consistency with previous applications of \texttt{orbit\_finder} \citep[e.g.,][]{Spada:2023, Spada:2025}.
+The fit was carried out using \texttt{orbit\_finder}, a Python-based tool designed for orbit determination of small Solar System bodies, publicly available on GitHub \citep{orbitfinder}.
+The \texttt{orbit\_finder} pipeline implements the standard weighted least-squares orbit fit procedure described above \citep[for more details, see][]{Milani_Gronchi:2010}, with catalog bias correction according to the prescription of \citet{Eggl_ea:2020}, and the iterative outlier rejection described in \citet{Carpino_ea:2003}.

-The use of \texttt{heyoka} is motivated primarily by computational efficiency and numerical convenience in the present application.
-For hyperbolic trajectories, over the relatively short observational arc considered here, use of the analytical theories implemented in \texttt{heyoka} for the position of the planetary perturbers, even with fairly permissive precision thresholds, incurs no significant loss of accuracy with respect to numerical ephemerides based on more comprehensive dynamical models, such as JPL's DE440 (see Appendix~\ref{prop} for details).
-On the other hand, the Taylor Adaptive integrator employed by \texttt{heyoka} provides performance advantages and built-in support for automatic differentiation.
-The latter feature, reducing implementation complexity while improving numerical robustness, is especially beneficial for the linearized least-squares estimation implementing different NGA models, such as those discussed in Section~\ref{dynamics}.